itsalaidbacklife/CuttleRender/README.md

 TODO:
 -Enable the one-offs
 	-collapse_stack
-		-Next: Create effects for 2's
+		-Next: Finish 5 (draw 2)
+		-Finish 9, 2 (effects that require target, but no further prompting of user after request)
+		-THEN: Finish 3, 4, 7 (effects that only prompt user to make choice as they resolve) -Create effects for 2's
 			-Create function for playing a 2 on turn to destroy face card -Action now exists and is called when a user declines countering a new one-off with a two -Make a unique function for each one-off